 The Journey of Automation

-In a machine learning environment or setup, various algorithms and services are managed between the actual source of the data and the learning platform, which can be on the cloud.
-The ML of today, in all cases, does its work on centralized infrastructure.
-Though there are some success stories where it also runs exceptionally well on a distributed infrastructure, These methods may or may not be the most efficient, but for now, they work well.
+In a machine learning environment or setup, various algorithms and services are managed between the actual source of the data and the learning platform, which can be in the cloud.
+The ML of today, in all cases, does its work on centralised infrastructure.

 “A focal point where business, data, and experience meet emerging technologies and decide to work together”.